 The Prince George Airport Authority is actively pursuing value-added business partnerships to advance the airport and our region as a Canadian alternative to the Asia - North America transportation growth.

 Airports in Canada generate 292,000 jobs.
 This includes 139,000 directly related to airports and another 153,000 indirectly created in local communities.
 This total translates into earnings of $8.1 billion.
-During the year 2002, Prince George Airport supported 665 person years of employment.
+During the year 2011, Prince George Airport supported 770 person years of employment and $24 million in wages.

 Canadian airports generate $4.5 billion in tax benefits including $250,000 generated by YXS.
 Air transport is a catalyst for technology and development in the region.
 Without a well-connected air transport system, industries would not be able to operate in Prince George or the surrounding area.
 Many industries depend on the Prince George Airport (YXS) to market and deliver goods, transport people and provide services to their customers.
 As a Capital Intensive (CI) industry the Airport relies on the relationship of people and technology every minute of every day.
 BC's traditional resource industries are themselves rebuilding and evolving into CI industries, exporting their expertise and training to rebuild their competitive advantage.